pingcap/docs-tidb-operator/en/restore-from-blob-using-job.md

   backoffLimit: 0
 ```

-### Create TiDB Lightning Job
+### Create the TiDB Lightning job

-Run the following commands to create the TiDB Lightning Job:
+Run the following commands to create the TiDB Lightning job:

 ```shell
 export name=lightning